 Mode Sockets

 Mode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2

-- - Populated -
+Single-Channel - - Populated -

-Single-Channel Populated - - -
+Populated - - -

 Dual-channel (1) Populated - Populated -

 Dual-channel (2) Populated Populated Populated Populated

-- You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - When you install a total memory of 4GB or more, Windows® 32-bit operation system may only recognize less than 3GB.
-Hence, a total installed memory of less than 3GB is recommended if you are using a Windows 32-bit operation system. - This motherboard does not support memory modules made up of 128 Mb chips.
+- When using only one DDR2 DIMM, start installing it from DIMM_A1 or DIMM_B1 for better overclocking capability. - For dual-channel configuration (1), install two identical DIMMs in DIMM_A1 and DIMM_B1. - For dual-channel configuration (2), you can: - install four identical DIMMs in all four slots: or - install one identical DIMM pair in DIMM_A1 and DIMM_B1 (yellow slots) and another identical DIMM pair in DIMM_A2 and DIMM_B2 (black slots). - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - When you install a total memory of 4GB or more, Windows® 32-bit operating system may only recognize less than 3GB.
+Hence, a total installed memory of less than 3GB is recommended if you are using a Windows 32-bit operating system. - This motherboard does not support memory modules made up of 128Mb chips.

-This motherboard can support up to 16GB on the operating systems listed below.
-You may install a maximum of 4GB DIMMs on each slot.
+This motherboard supports up to 16GB on the operating systems listed below.
+You may install a maximum of 4GB DIMM on each slot.